High Blood Pressure in Minnesota

 What are the economic costs of high blood pressure?

 In the United States, there were over $55.9 billion in annual medical costs, including procedures, hospitalizations, rehabilitation, and productivity losses due to hypertension during 2014 and 2015.3

 How well is high blood pressure being controlled?

-- Of Minnesota adults with high blood pressure in 2015, approximately 79% (more than 875,000 people) reported that they were taking medications prescribed to reduce their blood pressure.1
+- Of Minnesota adults who reported having high blood pressure in 2017, approximately 76% (more than 860,000 people) reported that they were taking medications prescribed to reduce their blood pressure.1

 For more information, contact: Jim Peacock (651) 201-5405.